ansible-collections/community.internal_test_tools/tools/README.md

 The runner looks for tests in `tests/sanity/extra/`.
 Every test must consist of a JSON config file `<test>.json` and a Python script `<test>.py`.
 The executable does not need to be executable.
 It will be invoked as `python<version> tests/sanity/extra/<test>.py <target>...`, where `<target>...` is a list of files that the test is supposed to check.
 This list will be compiled according to the configuration file.

 Besides very similar target selection configurations to ansible-test, it allows to specify `"python": "<version>"` for the Python version to use, and `"requirements": [...]` to install additional Python requirements needed for this test.
+It is also possible to ignore certain prefixes with `exclude_prefixes`.

 ### Example usage: lint changelog fragments